Cosmological Correlators in Gauge Theory and Gravity from EAdS: (EA)dS Propagators

-4pt We follow the same steps as in the scalar case reviewed in the section \ref{subsec::massivescalar} to establish the Mellin space representation of graviton propagators in (EA)dS, which are then used to establish the relationships \eqref{bubuwick} and \eqref{bubowick} under Wick rotation.
+4pt We follow the same steps as in the scalar case reviewed in section \ref{subsec::massivescalar} to establish the Mellin-space representation of graviton propagators in (EA)dS, which are then used to establish the relationships \eqref{bubuwick} and \eqref{bubowick} under Wick rotation.